Siege of Birtvisi (1403)

-The siege of Birtvisi was the attack by the Timurid sultan, Timur, on a Birtvisi Fortress in eastern Georgia in 1403.
+The siege of Birtvisi was a siege laid by the Timurid sultan, Timur, against Birtvisi Fortress in eastern Georgia in 1403.

 Battle

+In medieval Georgia, the fortress Birtvisi entertained a reputation of an impregnable stronghold whose master could control the entire strategic Algeti gorge.
+In 1403, Timur sent his vassal, Shah Ibrahim of Shirvan to lead an attack on the fortress.
 The defense of the fortress was led by Ivane Toreli, who commanded 150 soldiers in addition to 30 Aznauri and their families.
 It took eight attempts for Timurid forces to subdue the fortress.
-Gates were stormed by 52 Merkit volunteers who were experts at rock climbing.
-Commander Ivane Toreli's wife was given to harem of Ibrahim I of Shirvan, a vassal of Timur.
+On 12 August, the gates were stormed by 52 Merkit volunteers who were experts at rock climbing.
+The surviving defenders were killed and their wives and children given to Ibrahim's officers.
+Commander Ivane Toreli's wife was added to the Ibrahim's harem.